-A conservation burial ground looks and feels like the natural area that surrounds it, where nature is enough, just as it is.
+A conservation cemetery or some times called a conservation burial ground looks and feels like the natural area that surrounds it, where nature is enough, just as it is.

 Bodies are not embalmed, nor encased in metal caskets, nor concrete vaults.
 They are simply returned to a place of rest in the earth, with biodegradable materials such as a pine box, a cloth shroud, a favorite quilt, or nothing at all.
-Their burial site is recorded just as in any other cemetery, and family and friends can return to visit their site whenever needed.
+The burial site is recorded just as in any other cemetery, and family and friends are able to return and visit whenever needed.